SUSE/sesdev/README.md

 * `admin` - signifying that the node should get ceph.conf and keyring [1]
 * `bootstrap` - The node where `cephadm bootstrap` will be run
 * `client` - Various Ceph client utilities
-* `nfs` - NFS (Ganesha) gateway
+* `nfs` - NFS (Ganesha) gateway [2]
-* `grafana` - Grafana metrics visualization (requires Prometheus) [2]
+* `grafana` - Grafana metrics visualization (requires Prometheus) [3]
 * `igw` - iSCSI target gateway
 * `mds` - CephFS MDS
 * `mgr` - Ceph Manager instance
 * `mon` - Ceph Monitor instance
-* `prometheus` - Prometheus monitoring [2]
+* `prometheus` - Prometheus monitoring [3]
 * `rgw` - Ceph Object Gateway
-* `storage` - OSD storage daemon
+* `storage` - OSD storage daemon [4]
 * `suma` - SUSE Manager (octopus only)

-[1] CAVEAT: sesdev applies the "admin" role to all nodes, regardless of whether or not the user specified it explicitly on the command line or in `config.yaml`.
+[1] CAVEAT: sesdev applies the `admin` role to all nodes, regardless of whether or not the user specified it explicitly on the command line or in `config.yaml`.

+[2] The `nfs` role may also be used when deploying a CaaSP cluster.
+In that case we get a node acting as an NFS server as well as a pod running in the k8s cluster and acting as an NFS client, providing a persistent store for other (containerized) applications.

-[2] CAVEAT: Do not specify "prometheus"/"grafana" roles for ses5 deployments.
+[3] CAVEAT: Do not specify `prometheus`/`grafana` roles for ses5 deployments.
-The DeepSea version shipped with SES5 always deploys Prometheus and Grafana instances on the master node, but does not recognize "prometheus"/"grafana" roles in policy.cfg.
+The DeepSea version shipped with SES5 always deploys Prometheus and Grafana instances on the master node, but does not recognize `prometheus`/`grafana` roles in `policy.cfg`.

+[4] Please note that we do not need the `storage` role when we plan to deploy Rook/Ceph over CaaSP.
+By default, Rook creates OSD pods which take over any spare block devices in worker nodes, i.e., all block devices but the first (OS disk) of any given worker.

 The following example will generate a cluster with four nodes: the master (Salt Master) node that is also running a MON daemon; a storage (OSD) node that